 The entry fee includes cost of those who hold a current Cycling Ireland or CTC licence (or equivalent).
 For everyone else there is an additional £5 fee which provides cover for the day (third party and personal accident provided by CI).
 Riders can obtain a Cycling Ireland Leisure Licence from the organisers which will provide personal accident cover for the remainder of the year.
 Contact organiser for more information.
 The insurance fee for non-CI members is to be paid on the day.

-The Twelve Kings Challenge starts at 09:30 for both routes.
+The Twelve Kings Challenge starts at 09:30 for all routes.

 Sign on from 08:30.